Quasigroup: Algebra

 The empty set equipped with the empty binary operation satisfies this definition of a quasigroup.
-Some authors accept the empty quasigroup but others explicitly exclude it.
+Some authors accept the empty quasigroup, but others explicitly exclude it.

 Universal algebra

 Given some algebraic structure, an identity is an equation in which all variables are tacitly universally quantified, and in which all operations are among the primitive operations proper to the structure.
-Algebraic structures that satisfy axioms that are given solely by identities are called a variety.
+Algebraic structures that satisfy axioms that are given solely by identities are called varieties.
 Many standard results in universal algebra hold only for varieties.
 Quasigroups form a variety if left and right division are taken as primitive.

+A right-quasigroup (Q, ∗, /) is a type (2, 2) algebra that satisfies the identities:

+A left-quasigroup (Q, ∗, \) is a type (2, 2) algebra that satisfies the identities: